thammatthew/LAMSHelper/README.md

 ## Download

 1. Click the most recent version under 'Releases' on the right of this page
-2. Download the attached zip file
+2. Download the zip file labelled 'TBLHelper_vX.X.zip'

 ## Installation